-(2) A payment plan E, but the payment plan cannot be changed.
+(2) A payment plan E, under the version of section 145.46 in effect immediately prior to January 7, 2013, but the payment plan cannot be changed.

-(C) When a retirant is receiving benefits under plan A, C, or D, the plan shall be changed to plan B and a new beneficiary may be designated:
+(C) When a retirant is receiving benefits under the joint-life plan, the plan shall be changed to the single-life plan and a new beneficiary may be designated:

 (1) The first day of the month following the date on which the public employees retirement system receives the death certificate of the spouse or other individual designated as beneficiary under the plan, but any change in the benefit amount shall be effective the first day of the month following the date of death of the spouse or beneficiary.

-(D) The right to have plan A, C, or D recomputed as plan B upon the date of death of the beneficiary, or upon divorce, annulment or dissolution of marriage with a spouse who was designated as beneficiary, applies to all retirants who are receiving benefits under plan A, C, or D regardless of the original effective date of benefits.
+(D) The right to have the joint-life plan recomputed as the single-life plan upon notice of the date of death of the beneficiary, or upon divorce, annulment or dissolution of marriage with a spouse who was designated as beneficiary, applies to all retirants who are receiving benefits under the joint-life plan regardless of the original effective date of benefits.

-(E) Upon the marriage or remarriage of a retirant receiving benefits under plan F, the retirant may designate the new spouse as a beneficiary under plan F only if the retirant does not already have four beneficiaries designated under that plan at the time the retirant applies to add the new spouse.
+(E) Upon the marriage or remarriage of a retirant receiving benefits under the multiple-life plan, the retirant may designate the new spouse as a beneficiary under the multiple-life plan only if the retirant does not already have four beneficiaries designated under that plan at the time the retirant applies to add the new spouse.

-(G) A retirant who is receiving benefits under plan B may, upon the retirant's later marriage or remarriage, elect to have the retirant's benefit recomputed as plan A, C or D and designate only the new spouse as beneficiary, as provided in division (E) of section 145.46 of the Revised Code, as it existed immediately prior to January 7, 2013, sections 9.02(f) and 9.03(h) of the combined plan document, and section 9.02(f) of the member-directed plan document.
+(G) A retirant who is receiving benefits under the single-life plan may, upon the retirant's later marriage or remarriage, elect to have the retirant's benefit recomputed as the joint-life plan and designate only the new spouse as beneficiary, as provided in division (H) of section 145.46 of the Revised Code, sections 9.02(f) and 9.03(h) of the combined plan document, and section 9.02(f) of the member-directed plan document.
 The actuarial factors shall be based on the actuarial ages of the retirant and beneficiary at the time the benefit is recomputed.